ash-project/ash/README.md

 [![Coverage Status](https://coveralls.io/repos/github/ash-project/ash/badge.svg?branch=master)](https://coveralls.io/github/ash-project/ash?branch=master)
 [![Hex version badge](https://img.shields.io/hexpm/v/ash.svg)](https://hex.pm/packages/ash)

+## Alpha

+Despite the package being versioned > 1.0.0, Ash is still very much in its alpha phase, and will be in its alpha for a while.

 ## Documentation

 All documentation is contained in the generated hex documentation located [here](https://hexdocs.pm/ash).
 Head there for installation and usage information.
 What follows is only a brief introduction to Ash.